dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - {{< spell 357848 "Signet of Bolstering" >}}
 - {{< spell 357864 "Raging Battle-Axe" >}}

-This is another interesting Lieutenant for me, Champion's Brand is the "safe" choice, but Bolstering can be good in keys that have a lot of adds that will die at varying times (like DoS arden wing), and raging Battle-Axe has good uses in places with mobs that have a lot of HP for you to execute on, like in ToP military wing.
+This is another interesting Lieutenant for me, Champion's Brand is the "safe" choice, but Bolstering can be good in keys that have a lot of adds that will die at varying times (like DoS arden wing or SD gauntlet), and raging Battle-Axe has good uses in places with mobs that have a lot of HP for you to execute on, like in ToP military wing.
+I've seen this average out to ~4.5% damage on a Tyr boss for example.

 I like this one as it's the only real selection that makes you stop and think about how you can use it in the key, more of them should've been like this.